 - Miss/Teen Resume

 - Platform Statement

-Indicate if you need a host home bring 3 days of comfortable appearance clothes in case you win a title.
+Indicate if you need a host home.
+Please bring 3 days of comfortable appearance clothes in case you win a title.